 20. Reach out to Instagram bookstagrammers to post pics of your book and a review (or bookbloggers or booktubers).
 Here are some ideas to get started: https://www.tckpublishing.com/how-to-find-book-bloggers/

-21. Washington Life magazine–be featured in the Literature section.
+21. Local community magazine, like Washington Life magazine–be featured in the Literature section.

 22. Find a local Barnes & Noble, and other bookstores to host a book-signing event.
 Consider having free treats on your table to entice people in.
 Try striking up a deal with the bookstore if they have an onsite Starbucks or cafe to have some free coffee, etc. and they get a slice of the book profits from that event.